Economy of Indonesia: Defense

+Indonesia has various companies, with their respective focus area on defence, such as PT Pindad, PT PAL, PT DI, PT Dahana, PT LEN.

+As of MEF 2025, Indonesia plans to produce $1 billion worth of Baykar Bayraktar TB3 and Baykar Bayraktar Akıncı domestically.
+A contract to acquire 60 TB3s was signed.
+Minister of Defense of the Republic of Indonesia and the Turkish Defence Industry Agency signed a Memorandum of Understanding (MoU) for 48 KAANs at the Indo Defence Expo & Forum 2024, Jakarta, on 11 June 2025.
+The total order is planned to be delivered with domestically produced engines in approximately 10 years after the effective signatures are obtained.

+Services

 Finance, real estate and business

 There are 50 million small businesses in Indonesia, with online usage growth of 48% in 2010.
 Google announced that it would open a local office in Indonesia before 2012.
 According to Deloitte in 2011, Internet-related activities have generated 1.6% of the GDP.
 It is bigger than electronic and electrical equipment exports and liquefied natural gas at 1.51% and 1.45% respectively.

 Up to the end of June 2011, the fixed state assets were Rp 1,265 trillion ($128 billion).
 The value of state stocks was Rp 50 trillion ($5 billion) while other state assets were Rp 24 trillion ($2.4 billion).

 In 2015, financial services covered Rp 7,2 trillion.
 Fifty domestic and foreign conglomerations held around 70.5%.
 Fourteen of it were vertical conglomerations, 28 were horizontal, and eight are mixed.
 Thirty-five entities are mainly in the bank industries, 13 were in non-bank industries and one each in special financial industries and capital market industries.